 Notable man-made materials to look for in walking socks are Smartwool, Coolmax, and Tactel.

 The choice of thick or thin socks depends on the season.
 Thick socks are generally warmer and offer the best cushioning, while thin socks are lighter and keep feet cooler.
 In general, use thick socks in winter and thin socks in summer.

 When wearing walking socks, ensure the neck of the sock sits above the top of the boot as this will prevent the boot from rubbing against bare skin.

 The sock can be rolled down over the laces to prevent the laces from coming undone, or can be left pulled up to keep calf muscles warm.

 In winter, one option for advanced walkers is to wear a lightweight inner sock liner inside a cushioned outer sock.

-Both materials have their pros and cons.
+Both nylon and cotton have their pros and cons.

 Nylon is a synthetic material that is stretchable, wicks away moisture and is durable and lightweight.
 It also pills easily and is not breathable which can lead to excess sweating.

 Cotton is lightweight, breathable, dries quickly and is inexpensive.
 Negatives include the fact that it absorbs moisture, takes a while to dry out, and is heavy when wet.